 I’m a firm believer that there are no perfect paint colors, however, I do think there are some that are almost universally flattering in any light.
-Kind of like certain dresses seem to just flatter any figure, some paints just have a certain mix of pigments that makes them work in almost any room.
-I don’t know that I know all the paints out there, but I can share what I’ve used and loved over the years and what has worked for me!
+Kind of like certain dresses seem to just flatter any figure, some paints just have a certain mix of pigments that makes them work in almost any space.
+I don’t know all the paints out there, but I can share what I’ve used and loved over the years and what has worked for me!

 My Favorite White Paint Color